 Media also plays a very dubious role in defending such buggy games by writing about their other aspects rather than bugs.
 Amidst all this, a dedicated gamer feels cheated.
 This experience, and the recurrence of its kind, again pushes everyone to focus on game QA testers.

-In fact, big publishers with AAA titles also release such games and now it can be termed as an accepted norm.
+In fact, big publishers with AAA titles also release such games, and now it can be termed as an accepted norm.
 This is the reason why we had seen launches of games like Battlefield and Driveclub, which had graphical problems of mammoth proportions.

-Thus, any delay in the release would translate into a huge loss of money, which is totally unacceptable for everyone related to gaming industry.
+Thus, any delay in the release would translate into a huge loss of money, which is totally unacceptable for everyone related to the gaming industry.